 For instance, to become a certified professional coach, the ICF may require you to have 500 hours of experience in coaching.
 You also need to show you had at least 25 clients.
 Last, but not least, you must pass the test they will ask you to take.

 If you are planning to run a coaching business, having life coach certifications will not be enough: you need to establish yourself as a legal business owner, with your own business license and documentation.

 Depending on your preferences, you may go for a sole proprietorship or an LLC.
 Sole proprietorships are a good structure type when you are starting your life coach business, but they offer you limited liability protection.
 If your business goes through any issues, your personal assets and accounts may be accessed for recovery.

 On the other hand, if you go for a Limited Liability Company or Corporation (LLC), then you will receive liability protection.
-You will be able to open a business account on platforms such as Bonsai Cash to store your business funds while protecting your personal assets.
+You will be able to open a business account on platforms such as Bonsai's business account to store your business funds while protecting your personal assets.